 2. Bhrigu Lake trek

-Bhrigu Lake base camp PC-Nikita
+Bhrigu Lake base camp.
+Picture by Nikita

 Bhrigu Lake is a beautiful glacial lake between two high altitude ridges, east of Rohtang Pass.
 You can take an overnight bus from Delhi to Manali.
 Just 24 km from Manali, a trails runs up from Gulaba to a beautiful lake that is frozen in winter.
 The remarkable thing about this trek is that one can reach an impressive altitude of 14,000 ft and experience snow over just three days of trekking!